EdTech design with purpose: why UX, not just content, determines success?

 These principles are requirements for creating EdTech products that serve real students, real educators, and real goals.
 For example, Promova — a language learning platform — asks new learners about their level, goals, and motivation during onboarding to personalize the experience from the start.

-UX Ideas
+UX ideas

 In EdTech, UX design fundamentally influences how effectively learners engage and succeed.
 The interface is the learning environment, and how it’s designed directly impacts how well students absorb, apply, and retain information.